In a few days, Cloud Atlas makes its cinema debut. So now’s a great time to take another look at the book the film was based on.

 From the conclusion of this final story we begin to zoom out again, returning to the fifth story from the very moment it broke off.
 That story ends satisfyingly, and we return to the fourth, and so on, working our way backwards through the novel.

 There is much more than just clever interwoven plots going on here though.
 The characters themselves echo throughout the book, turning up again and again in different guises.
 There is more than a strong hint of reincarnation, just one of the books many themes.

 Another theme is that of control and entrapment.
-Most of the protagonists find themselves somehow trapped, they are seeking a way out — of a situation or a place.
+Most of the protagonists find themselves somehow trapped.
+They are seeking a way out — of a situation or a place.

-Cloud Atlas is one of those rare books you can read and reread many times, and upon each reading discover something entirely new.
+Cloud Atlas is one of those rare books you can read many times, and upon each reading discover something entirely new.
 It is breathtakingly bold and ambitious, yet at the same time it is intimate and delicate.
 Individually, the stories stay with you a long time.
 Collectively, the work is one that you will never forget.